Monitoring of ESG and reputational risks

 The sector policies regulating the financing to specific sectors of activities characterised by more relevant ESG and reputational risk profile are referred to this general framework.

-The sector policies currently in force are the policy in the armaments sector (“Rules on the granting of credit and transactions in the armament sector”) and the coal policy (“Rules for lending operations in the coal sector”).
-The armaments policy has been in place since the Group has been created in 2007, the coal sector policy was approved in March 2020 and it regulates both the sector of coal fired power plants and coal mining.
+The sector policies currently in force are the policy in the armaments sector (“Rules on the granting of credit and transactions in the armament sector”), the coal policy (“Rules for lending operations in the coal sector”) and the rules for the unconventional oil and gas sector ("Rules for lending operations in the oil & gas unconventional sector").

 Moreover, within the Risk Management Framework the transactions with customers operating in sensitive sectors are subject to risk clearing, comprising an evaluation of ESG and reputational risk profile.
 Sensitive sectors are defined as those sectors that present a relevant ESG risk, including climate risk; a specific focus is provided for in relation to Most Relevant Transactions and to transactions subject to the application of the Equator Principles, voluntary guidelines for the management of social and environmental risks in project finance.